workshop

 Kathleen McCracken is the author of eight collections of poetry including Blue Light, Bay and College, shortlisted for the Governor General's Award for Poetry, and a bilingual English/Portuguese edition entitled Double Self Portrait with Mirror: New and Selected Poems.
 She was a finalist for the WB Yeats Society of New York Poetry Competition, the Montreal International Prize for Poetry, The Walrus Poetry Prize, and the CBC Poetry Prize.
 In 2019 she won the Seamus Heaney Award for New Writing.
 She has held several Ontario Arts Council awards and an Individual Artist Award from the Northern Ireland Arts Council.
 Her poems have appeared in The Malahat Review, Poetry Canada Review, Exile Quarterly, Poetry Ireland, The Shop, The Belfield Literary Review, New Orleans Review and Grain, and she has given readings in Canada, Ireland, Portugal, Brazil, the United Kingdom and the United States.

-Dawn Watson is a poet and writer from Belfast.
-Her debut collection We Play Here is published by Granta Poetry (2023).
-Her pamphlet The Stack of Owls is Getting Higher is published by The Emma Press (2019).
-Dawn won the Ruth West Poetry Scholarship Award at Queen’s University in 2017 and completed a PhD in poetry at the Seamus Heaney Centre in 2022.
-Her thesis is titled Strangely Alive: Elizabeth Bishop’s Poetic Prose and the ‘Art of Story Writing’.
-Dawn has written for BBC Radio 4, and her work has appeared in journals such as Granta magazine and The Poetry Review.
+Dawn Watson is the author of We Play Here (Granta Poetry) – a Guardian Poetry Book of the Year.
+It was shortlisted for the PEN Heaney Prize 2024 and the John Pollard International Poetry Prize for outstanding debut.
+The book was described as an “extraordinary, game-changing narrative long poem” by Luke Kennard.
+Dawn’s pamphlet The Stack of Owls is Getting Higher is published by The Emma Press.
+She completed a PhD in poetry at the Seamus Heaney Centre in 2022.
+Dawn writes essays and short stories for BBC Radio 4, and her poetry and prose appear in leading journals such as Granta and The Poetry Review.
 She is the recipient of an ACES award and a General Arts Award from the Arts Council of Northern Ireland.
-Dawn is a lecturer in creative writing at Queen’s University, Belfast.
+Dawn is a former journalist and is currently a lecturer in poetry and prose at Queen’s University, Belfast.